-While previous versions of the DSM defined severity of intellectual disability by IQ score, severity is now defined by the ability to meet the demands of daily life, as compared to peers.
+While previous versions of the DSM defined severity of intellectual disability by IQ score, severity is now defined by the ability to meet the demands of daily life, as compared with peers.
 Severity of intellectual disability is categorized as mild, moderate, severe, or profound.
 Education, job training, support from family, and individual characteristics such as motivation and personality can all contribute to the ability of individuals with intellectual disability to adapt to the demands of everyday life.

 Other behavioral traits associated with intellectual disability (but not deemed criteria for a diagnosis) include aggression, dependency, impulsivity, gullibility, passivity, self-injury, stubbornness, low self-esteem, low frustration tolerance, and high risk of suicide.
-It is common for people with intellectual disability to have co-occurring mental neurodevelopmental, medical, and physical conditions.
+It is common for people with intellectual disability to have co-occurring mental, neurodevelopmental, medical, and physical conditions.
 For example, other mental disorders and epilepsy are three to four times higher in people with intellectual disability than in the general population.
 If a genetic condition has caused the intellectual disability, a person may also have the characteristic physical features of that condition (as in Down syndrome).

 - Failure to meet intellectual developmental markers

-- Difficulties in learning academic skills
+- Difficulties learning academic skills

 - Lack of curiosity

 - Immaturity in social interactions compared with peers

 - Support needed in daily living tasks compared with peers